ABOUT REV. HELENA

 This schedule gives her the opportunity to best spend the few hours she's at St. Paul's.

-In the weeks she's not preparing for Sunday worship, she keeps St. Paul's engaged in important diocesan work.
+In the weeks she's not preparing for Sunday worship, she keeps St. Paul's engaged in important diocesan and community work.
 Right now, she's one of the founders and co-conveners of the 20s and 30s Ministry Network in the Episcopal Church in Connecticut.

 She also uses that time to connect with the local Southington community.
 She is one of the co-chairs of Southington PRIDE's Faith Subcommittee, for example.

 When she's not at St. Paul's, Rev. Helena is an aspiring academic.
 She's finishing up a Master of Sacred Theology degree (STM) at Yale Divinity School, where her master's thesis is entitled, "Sin and Sign: Disability in the Gospels."

 She writes on ancient bodies, disabilities, and monsters, and she has published several peer-reviewed articles.

 She is also the host and executive producer of a weekly podcast on the Revised Common Lectionary, through Yale Bible Study.
 The podcast is called Chapter, Verse, and Season.